 The Challenge:

 When disasters occur in urban areas, they threaten the lives of large numbers of people, critical infrastructure systems, and interregional and global value chains.
-The current diversity of approaches and methods available for cities developing a climate adaptation strategy limits the comparability between cities of vulnerabilities, adaptation options, infrastructures, etc., and, as a result, the resilience capability.
+The current diversity of approaches and methods available for cities developing a climate adaptation strategy limits the comparability between cities of vulnerabilities, adaptation options, infrastructures, etc., and, as a result, of the resilience capability.
 The lack of standardized information to prioritize and select appropriate adaptation options restricts the exchange of experiences between cities.
-The challenge and main objective of RESIN is to provide standardised methodologies for vulnerability assessments, performance evaluations of adaptation measures, and for decision support tools supporting the development of robust adaptation strategies tailored to the city.
+There is a lack of standardised methodologies for vulnerability assessments, performance evaluations of adaptation measures, and for decision support tools supporting the development of robust adaptation strategies tailored to the city level.

 Project objectives: